purpyviolet/purpyviolet.github.io/_pages/about.md

 **Project Duration**: September 2024 - November 2024

 **Project Description**:
 Responsible for improving the functional near-infrared spectroscopy (fNIRS) classification model.
 Adopted the **Test Time Training (TTT)** model architecture based on temporal sequences to optimize the existing **Vision Transformer (ViT)**.
 By replacing the attention layers with the TTT model architecture, the classification performance of the model on temporal data was significantly enhanced.
-The improved model achieved **State-of-the-Art (SOTA)** performance on three public datasets, and the related results have been submitted to the MICCAI conference (ccfb).
+The improved model achieved **State-of-the-Art (SOTA)** performance on three public datasets.

 **Technical Details**: